slimtoolkit/slim/README.md

 `docker-slim` is a magic diet pill for your containers :) It will use static and dynamic analysis to create a skinny container for your app.

-## WIP

-Python 3 is not supported yet (resolving issues with pycache behavior in Python 3).

 ## NEW

-Auto-generated seccomp profiles for Docker 1.10.
+* Auto-generated seccomp profiles for Docker 1.10.
+* Python 3 support

 ## Downloads